isaqueDaSilva/isaqueDaSilva/README.md

 My name is **Isaque Machado**, and I'm a **Software Engineeer**, specialized in **iOS Development**.
 I'm passionate about crafting elegant and efficient solutions through code, with a keen eye for detail and a love for problem-solving, I thrive on analyzing challenges, designing robust and efficient solutions, and delivering user-friendly experiences that make a difference. <br>

 # 🎯 Current Focus:
-- 🧠 Continuously enhancing my expertise in iOS development.
-- 📲 Applying my knowledge to my own personal projects and those of other people as well.
+- 📲 Building a X app clone.
+- 📝 Starting to write some articles about what I've built for Medium.
-- 📍 Expanding my knowledge to others places.
+- 📍 Starting to expand my knowledge of backend.

 # 📚 Currently Learning
-- Advanced Swift concepts
+- Advanced Swift concepts.
-- Data Structure and Algorithms
+- Data Structure and Algorithms.
-- Advanced concepts of SwiftUI
+- Advanced concepts of SwiftUI.
+- Backend concepts.

 # 🛠️ Tech Stack
 - **Languages**: Swift